 The school nurse is legally responsible for school nursing procedures.
 He or she can delegate that responsibility by training and certifying other school staff.
-All staff having contact with the child should be informed about the child's health care plan needs, be given training to provide the appropriate support.
-Review of training and care giving should be evaluated regularly as the child's needs change and information and technology is updated.
+All staff having contact with the child should be informed about the child's needs and given training for services appropriate for them to provide.
+Review of training and care giving should be evaluated regularly as needs change and information and technology is updated.

 There may be private nursing services that have been prescribed by a physician.
 During a transition period, a nurse from a private agency, who is supported by private insurance or other non-school funds, may provide nursing services with parental consent.
-This transition period allows school personnel to be trained in the procedures that are needed.
-Private nurses on a school campus follow the same requirements as school volunteers, including providing the Charter School/Charter LEA with current fingerprint clearance, certificate of negative tuberculosis, and emergency information.
+This transition period allows school personnel to be trained in the procedure that is needed.
+Private nurses on a school campus follow the same requirements as school volunteers, including providing the school/LEA with current fingerprint clearance, certificate of negative tuberculosis, and emergency information.
 In addition, the private nurse should provide certification information and the name and address of their employer of record.